LukasFratzl/TurboSequence/README.md

 #### Install Turbo Sequence:

 - Extract the TS Release on your Computer
-- Copy the extracted Root folder to your Plugin folder of your UE Project
+- Copy the extracted Root folder to the Plugin folder of your UE project.
 - Compile the Project and open it in Unreal Engine

 #### Demo

-Inside Unreal Engine, navigate to `..\Plugins\TurboSequence\Content\Demo` and play through the demos, there is no additional setup required.
+Inside Unreal Engine, navigate to `..\Plugins\TurboSequence\Content\Demo` and play through the demos; there is no additional setup required.

 ## Docs